-Under Muslim law, the wife’s right to maintenance from her husband is an absolute right.
-It is a legal obligation of every husband to maintain his wife even she has own means to support herself.
+Under Muslim law, the married wife’s right to maintenance from her husband is absolute.
+It is a legal obligation of every husband to maintain his wedded wife even she has own means to support herself.
 The wife has priority over all other persons in respect of the right to maintenance.

-More importantly, she has such right till she remains faithful and obedient to her husband.
-After the divorce, she loses that right and entitles to subsistence allowance during the Iddat period only.
+But she holds such right until she remains faithful and obedient to her husband.
+After the divorce, she loses that right and barely entitles to get subsistence allowance during the Iddat period.
 The Muhammadan law has no provision regarding the right to alimony after the Iddat period.